-Discover all there is to know about the Tiger Cave Temple, including what to expect, helpful tips for the best time to visit, and what essentials to bring with you, in the following blog post.
+Discover everything you need to know about visiting the Tiger Cave Temple, from getting there and entrance fees to helpful tips on what to expect and the best time to visit, in the following blog post.

-You can also hire a driver for the day or take a private taxi but this will be a more expensive option.
+Alternatively, you can hire a driver for the day or take a private taxi, though this will be a more expensive option.

 Recommended Guided Tour – Krabi: Tiger Temple, Hot Springs & Crystal Pool Jungle Tour